Hubby and I rode to Montgomery and left the house at about 8:30 A.M.

 Ate roast beef sandwiches at Arby's in Athens.

-We went to Hank Williams Museum Alabama’s Troubadour located at 118 Commerce Street Montgomery, Alabama cost $10.00 each.
+We went each to Hank Williams Museum, Alabama's Troubadour, at 118 Commerce Street, Montgomery, Alabama, for $10.00.

-The museum is filled with Memorabilia of Hank Williams which includes his baby-blue Cadillac, 17 Hank Williams Suits, two life-size portraits that were owned by Hank and Audrey, some of his boots, ties, overcoats, hats, horse saddle, and 1947 Gibson Guitar and many more items
+The museum is filled with Hank Williams memorabilia, including his baby-blue Cadillac, 17 Hank Williams Suits, two life-size portraits owned by Hank and Audrey, some of his boots, ties, overcoats, hats, horse saddle, 1947 Gibson Guitar, and many more items.

 Historic Markers inside the museum

-When 1938, young country singer Hank Williams won a contest on the stage of the Empire Theatre.
+In 1938, young country singer Hank Williams won a contest on the stage of the Empire Theatre.
 Born in Butler County, south of Montgomery, on September 17, 1923, Williams learned to play the guitar and sing on the streets of Georgia.
-Writing songs and performing, he made his way to Nashville, wherein 1949 his "Lovesick Blues" stopped the show at the Grand Ole Opry.
-Other acclaimed compositions include "Your Cheatin' Heart", Jambalaya,” and "Kaw-Liga".
+Writing songs and performing, he made his way to Nashville, wherein, in 1949, his "Lovesick Blues" stopped the show at the Grand Ole Opry.
+Other acclaimed compositions include "Your Cheatin' Heart," Jambalaya," and "Kaw-Liga."

 Williams died on January 1, 1953, and is buried in Montgomery's Oakwood Annex Cemetery.

-The church has many interesting memorials including the ceiling medallions, 1885 chimes of bells in the tower, and stained glass window art by Charles Connick of Boston.
+The church has many interesting memorials, including ceiling medallions, 1885 bell chimes in the tower, and stained glass window art by Charles Connick of Boston.

-We took a self-guided tour of the Capitol building where we saw hanging on the walls the 52 governors of Alabama.
+We took a self-guided tour of the Capitol building, where we saw the 52 governors of Alabama hanging on the walls.
 It has a cantilevered stairway that spirals up to the third floor.
-We saw the old Senate Chamber, the old House of Representatives chamber, a sculpture of the only woman governor of Alabama, and the dome overlooking the rotunda on the first floor.
+We saw the old Senate Chamber, the House of Representatives chamber, a sculpture of the only woman governor of Alabama, and the dome overlooking the rotunda on the first floor.

-Met a family from Wisconsin they were meeting their daughter in Montgomery and were taking his parents to Florida.
-We talked about the magnolia trees, about all the pecans that lay everywhere on the ground, and how our pecan trees at home were making but falling off the trees with blight
+I met a family from Wisconsin.
+They were meeting their daughter in Montgomery and taking his parents to Florida.
+We talked about the magnolia trees, the pecans that lay everywhere on the ground, and how our pecan trees at home were making but falling off the trees with blight.

-We walked up and down many streets taking pictures of historic markers in historic downtown Montgomery.
+We walked up and down many streets, taking pictures of historic markers in downtown Montgomery.

 Montgomery City Hall / Funeral for Hank Williams